 15.8 Infringement—Elements—Presumed Validity and Ownership—Registered Trademark

 (15 U.S.C. §§ 1057, 1065 and 1115)

-I gave you instruction number [insert number of instruction regarding Trademark Elements and Burden of Proof, e.g., 15.6] that requires the plaintiff to prove by a preponderance of the evidence [that the trademark is valid and protectable] [and] [that the plaintiff owns the trademark].
+I gave you instruction number [insert number of instruction regarding Trademark Elements and Burden of Proof, e.g., 15.6] that requires the plaintiff [name] to prove by a preponderance of the evidence [that the trademark is valid and protectable] [and] [that the plaintiff owns the trademark].
 [A valid trademark is a word, name, symbol, device, or any combination of these, that indicates the source of goods and distinguishes those goods from the goods of others.
 A trademark becomes protectable after it is used in commerce.]

-One way for the plaintiff to prove trademark validity is to show that the trademark is registered.
+One way for the plaintiff [name] to prove trademark validity is to show that the trademark is registered.
 An owner of a trademark may obtain a certificate of registration issued by the United States Patent and Trademark Office and may submit that certificate as evidence [of the validity and protectability of the trademark] [and] [of the certificate holder’s ownership of the trademark] covered by that certificate.

 Exhibit __ is a certificate of registration from the United States Patent and Trademark Office.
 [It was submitted by the plaintiff as proof of the validity of the trademark [and] [that the plaintiff owns the trademark].]

 The facts recited in this certificate are: [summarize certificate entries as to validity and ownership of trademark, as well as limitations on the registration].
-However, the defendant submitted evidence to dispute these recitals.
-The defendant alleges that the certificate cannot be considered proof of [[validity] [and] [ownership]] of the trademark because [insert § 1115(b) defense[s] raised by defendant, e.g., the trademark had been abandoned, the defendant’s fair use of the trademark, etc.].
+However, the defendant [name] submitted evidence to dispute these recitals.
+The defendant [name] alleges that the certificate cannot be considered proof of [validity] [and] [ownership] of the trademark because [insert § 1115(b) defense[s] raised by defendant, e.g., the trademark had been abandoned, the defendant’s fair use of the trademark, etc.].

-[Unless the defendant proves by a preponderance of the evidence that [insert § 1115(b) defense[s] raised by defendant, e.g., that the trademark was abandoned], you must consider the trademark to be conclusively proved as [[valid] [and] [owned by the plaintiff]].
-However, if the defendant shows that [insert § 1115(b) defense[s] raised, e.g., the trademark was abandoned] by a preponderance of the evidence, then the facts stated in the certificate [summarize certificate entries disputed by defendant’s proof] are no longer conclusively presumed to be correct.
-[You should then consider whether all of the evidence admitted in this case, in addition to this certificate of registration, shows by a preponderance of the evidence that the trademark is [[valid] [and] [owned by the plaintiff]], as I explain in Instruction [insert number of instruction regarding Trademark Elements and Burden of Proof, e.g., 15.6].
+[Unless the defendant [name] proves by a preponderance of the evidence that [insert § 1115(b) defense[s] raised by defendant, e.g., that the trademark was abandoned], you must consider the trademark to be conclusively proved as [valid] [and] [owned by the plaintiff [name]].
+However, if the defendant [name] shows that [insert § 1115(b) defense[s] raised, e.g., the trademark was abandoned] by a preponderance of the evidence, then the facts stated in the certificate [summarize certificate entries disputed by defendant’s proof] are no longer conclusively presumed to be correct.
+[You should then consider whether all of the evidence admitted in this case, in addition to this certificate of registration, shows by a preponderance of the evidence that the trademark is [valid] [and] [owned by the plaintiff], as I explain in Instruction [insert number of instruction regarding Trademark Elements and Burden of Proof, e.g., 15.6].

 Comment